 There are many reasons individuals seek revision, or secondary, facelifts.
-Regardless of the reason, deep plane facelift surgery including the extended deep plane facelift is the superior approach.
+Regardless of the reason, deep plane facelift surgery including the extended deep plane facelift is usually the superior approach.
 Seek a fellowship-trained facial plastic surgeon if you have questions or concerns about your face or neck.

 Why People Seek Revision Facelifts and Why Deep Plane Facelift Surgery is the Best Approach